nix-dot-dev/getting-started-devenv-template/README.md

 1. Follow tutorial for [creating a binary cache](https://nix.dev/tutorials/continuous-integration-github-actions.html)
 2. Replace ``nix-getting-started-template`` in ``.github/workflows/test.yml`` with the name of your binary cache
+3. Add secrets in github for the `CACHIX_SIGNING_KEY` you just created.

 ## Using the project